cathiele/hassio-addons/DOCS.md

-# Home Assistant Community Add-on: Grafana
+# Home Assistant Community Add-on: [evcc](https://github.com/andig/evcc)

-The analytics platform for all your metrics.

-Grafana allows you to query, visualize, alert on and understand your metrics no matter where they are stored.
-Create, explore, and share dashboards.
-Learn about your Home Automation system using sexy and compelling graphs, and other data visualizations.

-Combine this add-on with the InfluxDB add-on to get insanely powerful insights to your home.
+EVCC is an extensible EV Charge Controller with PV integration implemented in Go.

 ## Installation

 The installation of this add-on is pretty straightforward and not different in comparison to installing any other Home Assistant add-on.

+1. Add a new add-on repository in the menu and point it to https://github.com/cathiele/hassio-addons
-1. Search for the "Grafana" add-on in the Supervisor add-on store.
+1. Search for the "evcc" add-on in the Supervisor add-on store.
-1. Install the "Grafana" add-on.
+1. Install the "evcc" add-on.
+1. Add your evcc configuration file to /config/evcc.yaml
-1. Start the "Grafana" add-on.
+1. Start the "evcc" add-on.
-1. Check the logs of the "Grafana" to see if everything went well.
+1. Check the logs of the "evcc" to see if everything went well.
 1. Open the Web UI.

-**Note**: As the addon now supports both Ingress and direct access, the default `admin` user has a password of `hassio`.  __Please ensure to change this.__

 ## Configuration